What was your highlight of the Discover EY Programme?

 For students, you need to think about what you need to know to be on that team and what else you need to know about the leader of that team you will be joining.

-We asked some top NI employers for their careers fairs tips ahead of our Graduate Recruitment and Placement Fair on Oct 21 and 22.
+We asked some top NI employers for their careers fairs tips ahead of our Spring Recruitment Fair on 9 February.
 Here is what they had to say:

 Do your research